 Back Forty: “Shrimp can be tricky.
 A lot of people like it fried, which can be done easily with a beer batter, but my favorite shrimp pairing occurred just recently.
-Leo Maurelli, executive chef at Central 129 in Montgomery, prepared poached Alabama Gulf Shrimp with cucumber, feta, and kalamata olive salad in an herb vinaigrette.
+A while back, Chef Leo Maurelli III, now the executive chef at Ariccia Trattoria in Auburn, prepared poached Alabama Gulf Shrimp with cucumber, feta, and kalamata olive salad in an herb vinaigrette.
 We paired it with our Naked Pig Pale Ale.”

 Good People: “Depending on how it’s prepared, we have several offerings that would pair well with shrimp.
 Fried Shrimp would pair well with our Pale Ale; the dank, piney nature of the Chinook Hop will cut the fat in a golden batter, and the grapefruit notes of the Cascade Hop will complement the white flesh of the shrimp.
 Even the level of carbonation plays a role as the level of CO2 in the beer complements the density of the shrimp.”